Work in Canada

 - Social activities, Brochures, Maps and much more

-In order to be considered for the Work & Travel Canada Program you must be:
+In order to be considered for a seasonal working holiday in Canada you must be:

 - Have a high command of the English language both oral and written